Cell-Ed/interviews.backend/pets/README.md

 ```
 ### Configuration

-- Create a `.env` file from the included `.env.sample` with configuration options including URI to your MongoDB instance.
+- Create a `.env` file from the included `.env.sample` with configuration options including your MongoDB connection URI.

 ### Run in *development* mode: